seahax/workshop/packages/rev/README.md

 - `fix: a patch change`
 - `also a patch change because it doesn't match the format at all`

+# Beta and Alpha Versions

+Version bumping will never modify the left-most zeros in a version.
+This means that if a package is at `0.x.x` (a beta version), then it will always stay at `0.x.x` until you manually change it to `1.0.0` or higher.
+If it's at `0.0.x` (an alpha version), then it will always stay at `0.0.x` until you manually change it to `0.1.0` or higher.

+This is inline with the [NPM semver caret range](https://docs.npmjs.com/cli/v6/using-npm/semver#caret-ranges-123-025-004) behavior, which treats the left-most non-zero number as the "major" version.

+You must manually promote a package from alpha to beta, or from beta to stable.
+There is no commit message format that marks a package as promotable.

+# Prerelease Versions

+If a version tag is present, the version is considered prerelease, and only the tag will be incremented no matter what commit messages are present.
+For example `2.0.0-beta.1` will be bumped to `2.0.0-beta.2`, even if there is a `feat` commit or a breaking change commit.

+This is due to what prerelease versions are supposed to mean.
+If you've created a prerelease version (eg. `2.0.0-beta.0`), then you're stating that you are working on a future `2.0.0` release that is planned out ahead of time.
+You already know what the future version will be, because you know the type of changes you will be making.
+Therefore, any commits you make are just working towards that future version, and should not affect what that future version will be.

 ## Publish

 Update package version using the `version` command, or some other way.
 Then run the `publish` command at the repo root.
 This will use your package manager to publish all public (non-private) package that have a new (unpublished) version.